bingeli1212/nitrile-preview/doc/DOC-tabular.md

     | Jane  | 202 Rain Rd. | 21
     ```

-It is possible to include additional options to the
-tabular-fence, which must appear within a set of
-braces immediately after the word "tabular".

 The tabular can also be constructed with each describing
 a single tabular row, and with a double-backslash
 by itself starting a new row.
 In this form, each tabular data
-must start with an ampersand,
+must start with an ampersand, followed by one or more spaces,
 and then the text.
-The double-backslash by itself in a line
+A double-backslash by itself in a line
 signals the end of the current row.

     ```tabular
     & Names